 Intake Manifold Failure

-Ford recognized the massive issues and owners of Crown Victorias or Grand Marquis are able to receive $735 for any trouble incurred due to the cracked manifold.
+Ford recognized the massive issues, and Crown Victorias or Grand Marquis owners can receive $735 for any trouble incurred due to the cracked manifold.
 You can read more about the issue in detail here.
-The plastic manifold replacement cost is $750 but that does not include any other damage that happens as a result of your vehicle overheating.
+The plastic manifold replacement cost is $750, but that does not include any other damage resulting from your vehicle overheating.
 When replaced, the part is no longer plastic.

 Timing Chain Guide Failure

-Ford designed the 4.6 engine to utilize a timing chain to minimize the cost of maintenance over the long term.
-Part of the timing chain system is plastic timing chain guides and it is these parts that are prone to failure.
+Ford designed the 4.6 engine to utilize a timing chain to minimize maintenance costs over the long term.
+Part of the timing chain system is plastic timing chain guides, and these parts are prone to failure.
 Essentially, the timing chain “slaps” the guides on start-up (typically due to the wrong oil being used) and damages the guides.
-Once the guide breaks, the chains fall out of alignment and cause a myriad of timing issues.
+Once the guide breaks, the chains fall out of alignment and cause many timing issues.

-Since the engine needs to be dismantled to reach the timing chain guides, you can expect a relatively expensive repair here that hovers around $1000.
+Since the engine needs to be dismantled to reach the timing chain guides, you can expect a relatively expensive repair that hovers around $1,000.

 Spark Plug Failure

-Problem: This issue is more specific to the 3V models of the Ford 4.6 engine such as those found in the Ford F-150’s and Expeditions.
-Failure is due to a short thread depth due to the thin casting of the aluminum cylinder heads from the factory.
+Problem: This issue is more specific to the 3V models of the Ford 4.6 engine, such as those found in the Ford F-150s and Expeditions.
+Failure is due to a short tread depth due to the factory’s thin casting of the aluminum cylinder heads.
 Over time, the spark plug can become loose in the head and shoot out due to compression.
-This issue forces the owner to pay for a re-thread of the spark plug threads in order to fix the issue.
+This issue forces the owner to pay for a re-thread of the spark plug threads to fix the problem.
 If it can not be repaired, owners must fully replace the entire head.

 Ford issues a TSB to address the issue, which can be found here.